MaterializeInc/materialize/doc/user/content/integrations/http-api.md

 * **Password:** Your app password.

 #### Query Parameters

-You can optionally specify session variables for each request, as a URL encoded JSON object, with the `options` query parameter:
+You can optionally specify session variables for each request, as a URL-encoded JSON object, with the `options` query parameter:

 ```
 https://<MZ host address>/api/sql?options=<object>